jhinmainksta/drone/docs/en/auto_setup.md

 - Connect remotely to the flight controller through QGroundControl.

-  All the necessary settings for that are already set in Clover.
+  All the necessary settings for that are already set in Drone.
 Now you need to create a new connection in QGroundControl.
 Use the settings from [this article](gcs_bridge.md).

 ## Remote controller setup